Previous dayApril 13, 2026Next day

 1.4 km---✓ ReviewedUSGS →

-April 13, 2026 brought a magnitude 2.1 earthquake 66 km ENE of Tonopah, Nevada, logged at 22:17 UTC.
+Seismographs logged a magnitude 2.1 earthquake 66 km ENE of Tonopah, Nevada with origin time 22:17 UTC on April 13, 2026.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Coordinates: 38.216°, -116.495°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13